 But now she was suffering, and that was on us.

-One week after her 15th birthday she slipped away, weak and effortlessly, in an exam room in my mother’s arms; in the arms of her favorite person.
+One week after her 15th birthday, she peacefully slipped away in an exam room in my mother’s arms; in the arms of her favorite person.

 Lesson #5: You know your pet better than anyone.
 If you think it’s time to let go, then it probably is.
 If you’re struggling with the decision to euthanize, reach out to your veterinarian for guidance and support during this difficult time.